Home » Wiki » How to Fix UNABLE_TO_GET_ISSUER_CERT_LOCALLY Error in Node.js?

 req.end();

-7. Check Your Network Configuration
+7. Check Your Network and Proxy Configuration

 npm config set proxy http://your-proxy-url:port